-“She must be a plant, an actor,” I whisper.
+Confused by the young man’s specificity, I whispered, “She must be a plant, an actor.”

 “Was there sexual confusion?”
-Bill asks.
+Bill asked.
 “Was he gay?”

-I whisper, “Of course, it is a gay ghost!”
+I whispered, “Of course, it is a gay ghost!”

-“I don’t know,” Steve’s aunt is saying.
+“I don’t know,” Steve’s aunt was saying.
 “We always thought he might be…”

-“He was really struggling with his sexuality and his parents.
-He felt rejected by his parents, and he didn’t see any way out.”
+“He was really struggling with his sexuality and his parents expectations.
+He felt rejected by them; he didn’t see any way out.”

-The woman is nodding.
-I see her up front.
-Her arms are crossed over her heart, her mouth is open, she looks, frankly, dumbfounded, amazed.
-Excellent acting skills, I think, probably a professional out of work actress.
+The woman’s arms crossed over her heart as she nodded.
+Her open, she looks, frankly, dumbfounded, amazed.
+Excellent acting skills, I thought, probably a professional out of work actress.

 “It was his time.
 He didn’t realize how much his mom and you love him.
 He knows that now.
 He wants you to know he is very happy… He’s sending you and his mom love…”